-Interest expense increased to \$2.3 million in the second quarter of fiscal 2016 from \$1.1 million in the second of fiscal 2015.
+Interest expense increased to \$2.3 million in the third quarter of fiscal 2016 from \$1.1 million in the third quarter of fiscal 2015.
 The increase was due to a higher weighted average balance outstanding under our revolving credit facility associated with our fiscal 2015 and 2016 acquisitions as well as higher interest rates.

-Other Income
+Other Income (Expense)

-Other income in the second quarter of fiscal 2016 and 2015 was not material.
+Other income (expense) in the third quarter of fiscal 2016 and 2015 was not material.